romz-pl/optimization-solvers-evaluation/README.md

 # Evaluation of Optimization Solvers

-A comprehensive set of results and problems for evaluating linear programming (LP) and mixed-integer linear programming (MILP) solvers.
+A comprehensive set of results and problems for evaluating linear programming (LP) and mixed-integer linear programming (MILP) solvers is presented.

 ## Overview

-This repository provides results and problems for comparing the performance of various optimization solvers on LP and MILP problems.
-The evaluation includes metrics such as solution time, solution quality, memory usage, and solver reliability across different problem classes.
+This repository provides results and problems for comparing the performance of various optimization solvers on linear programming (LP) and mixed-integer linear programming (MILP) problems.
+The evaluation includes metrics such as solution time, quality of solutions, memory usage, and solver reliability across different problem classes.
+[NEOS Server](https://neos-server.org/neos/) played a key role in achieving these results.

 ## Evaluated Solvers

-The framework supports evaluation of the following solvers:
+The repository provides results calculated by the following solvers:

 - **Open-source solvers:**
   - [HiGHS](https://highs.dev)
+  - SCIP (Solving Constraint Integer Programs)
   - GLPK (GNU Linear Programming Kit)
   - CBC (COIN-OR Branch and Cut)
-  - SCIP (Solving Constraint Integer Programs)

 - **Commercial solvers:**
   - Gurobi